gohugoio/hugo/content/templates/go-template-primer.md

 ## Functions

 Go template ships with a few functions which provide basic functionality.
 The Go template system also provides a mechanism for applications to extend the available functions with their own.
-[Hugo template functions][] provide some additional functionality we believe are useful for building websites.
+[Hugo template functions][hugofunctions] provide some additional functionality we believe are useful for building websites.
 Functions are called by using their name followed by the required parameters separated by spaces.
 Template functions cannot be added without recompiling Hugo.

-**Example 1: Adding numbers**
+### Example 1: Adding Numbers

 ```golang
 {{ add 1 2 }}
 ```

-**Example 2: Comparing numbers**
+### Example 2: Comparing Numbers

 ```golang
 {{ lt 1 2 }}